CTA-K12/JasperClient/README.md

 * Minimal configuration
 * Sample report viewer with pagination and export to pdf/xls
 * Supports capability to override input controls
-* Supports caching of folder and report metadata
+* Supports caching of folder and report meta-data

 ####Example